slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 repositories.
 That mapping constitutes a set of expectations.
-The package ecosystem tooling compares a package's provenance to those expectations during upload to ensure all packages in the ecosystem are built from their canonical source repo, which indicates their authenticity.
+The package ecosystem tooling compares a package's provenance to those expectations during upload to ensure all packages in the ecosystem are built from their canonical source repository, which indicates their authenticity.

 Possible models for forming expectations include: